bobbysebolao/FAC_guidebook2.0/README.md

 ## Day :three: :
 ### Based on rasied issues, we ..
  - Add logout button & home button
  - Add the required rules for the password validation
  - Handle the length of the resturant review
+ - Travis CI - All passing! :green_heart: